AshleyF/cubing/solver333/readme.md

 # Ideas

 It may be possible to use A* to solve cubes, with a strong heuristic guide.
-As a heuristic, I'm thinking to use some measure of "entrophy"; zero being solved and something like ln(states) otherwise.
+As a heuristic, I'm thinking to use some measure of "entropy"; zero being solved and something like `ln(states)` otherwise.

 Aside from being solved.
 Pieces may have other properties and relationships making them more or less closer to solved.